Children's Safeguarding Policy

 Abuse may take many forms.
 All staff should be trained to recognise the following:

-- Neglect and Acts of Omission: Failure to meet a child's basic physical, emotional, or educational needs.
+Neglect and Acts of Omission: Failing to meet basic physical or emotional needs.

-- Financial or Material Abuse: Unauthorised use of a person’s funds or assets.
+Financial or Material: Unauthorised or coerced use of a person’s funds or assets.

 6. Roles and Responsibilities